lbuthman/udacity-log-analysis/README.md

 1. Start the application from your terminal `python3 log_analysis.py`
 2. The application will print a menu.
 Enter the number of the question you would like to answer and press Enter.
 3. The result output will display once the query completes!
-Easy :)
+Easy!
 4. Press 0 and Enter to quit at any time.

 ## The News Database